nyuad-smart/CITIES-DT/README.md

 # CITIES-DT
-Digital Twin of the CITIES Office space at NYUAD
+Digital Twin of the CITIES Office space at NYUAD.

 https://nyuad-smart.github.io/CITIES-DT/